OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 - Re-running the script with the same tick inputs reproduces the same structural behavior
 - No solver, model, clock source, or external dependency is modified

-This is the smallest possible executable proof that Shunyaya is **operational, not theoretical**.
+This is the smallest executable proof that Shunyaya is **operational, not theoretical**.

 *Optional context:*
 SSM reveals **runtime posture beside values**.